-I basically agree with all Start-Up Truisms.
+I agree with most Start-Up Truisms.
 One of the best ones is Don’t Chase the Shiny Penny.
 Double Down on What Works.

 For sure this is true in SaaS.
 If you’ve got a good thing in a certain vertical, double down there.
 If you have mid-market customers but not many in the enterprise or low-end, focus there even more this year.
 Etc., etc.